alex-symes/neopixels_microbit/README.md

 # Neopixel lights and microbit
 This project connects a 150 light strip of neopixels to a microbit.
 It is a good project for parents and kids to work on together.
 "You can make lots of different things what you want to do." says the kid (age 6).
-For beginners, note that the micro:bit produces 3v, while a long string of neopixels will require 5v.
+For newcomers, note that the micro:bit produces 3v, while a long string of neopixels will require 5v.
 You will need a level shifter to make the project work.
+Adafruit recommends a capacitor as well.

 > Open this page at [https://alex-symes.github.io/neopixels_microbit/](https://alex-symes.github.io/neopixels_microbit/)